BoxVIS: Video Instance Segmentation with Box Annotations: Experiments

-\textbf{Visualization.} \cref{fig:visualizer} displays the predicted instance masks by BoxVIS on two challenging videos in OVIS valid set.
-One can see that with only box annotations, BoxVIS trained on BVISD can still predict high-quality instance masks for challenging videos with occluded objects and complex boundaries.
+\textbf{Visualization.} \cref{fig:visualizer} displays the predicted instance masks by BoxVIS on OVIS videos.
+One can see that with only box annotations, BoxVIS can still predict high-quality instance masks for challenging videos with occluded objects and complex boundaries.
 Visualization comparison on more videos are provided in the \textbf{supplemental materials}.

 \textbf{Parameters and Speed.} We follow Detectron2 \cite{wu2019detectron2} to calculate the number of parameters and FPS for all VIS methods in \cref{tab:sota_yt21_ovis}.
 BoxVIS inherits the network architecture of M2F-VIS \cite{cheng2021mask2former-video} and thus has the same model size (44M) as it.
 The tracking strategy affects mostly the inference speed of VIS models.
 SeqFormer\cite{seqformer} and M2F-VIS \cite{cheng2021mask2former-video} take the whole video as input without extra tracking, running at around 70FPS.
-IDOL \cite{IDOL} and MinVIS \cite{huang2022minvis} with frame-by-frame online inference run at 30.6FPS and 52.4FPS, respectively.
-Our BoxVIS adopts clip-by-clip near-online inference to obtain averaged masks on the overlapping clips, resulting in a slower inference speed at 37.8FPS.
-If we set the clip length as 1, BoxVIS can run as fast as M2F-VIS (\ie, 70FPS) at the price of slight drop (about 1\% AP on all VIS datasets).
+IDOL \cite{IDOL} and MinVIS \cite{huang2022minvis} with frame-by-frame inference run at 30.6FPS and 52.4FPS, respectively.
+Our BoxVIS adopts clip-by-clip inference to obtain averaged masks on the overlapping clips, resulting in a slower inference speed of 37.8FPS.
+If we set the clip length as 1, BoxVIS can run as fast as M2F-VIS (\ie, 70FPS) at the price of about 1\% AP drop on all VIS datasets.